 Pumpkin Patch Field Trip

-Tour Length: 2-3 hours
+Duration: Approximately 2–3 hours

 School Field Trips

-Farm Ed-Venture Field Trip
+Farm Ed-Venture Field Trip-NOT AVAILABLE IN 2026

 Tour Length: 2 hours